-- 2.1.4.9 Large residential development proposals (greater than 5 lots) and large commercial development proposals which provide accommodation to residents or guests require a supporting Environmental Impact Statement to take into consideration the existing water quality of the waterbody, surface water run-off, impact and loading of phosphorous from septic systems, stormwater management and retention or enhancement of natural vegetation.
+- 3.1.4.9 Large residential development proposals (greater than 5 lots) and large commercial development proposals which provide accommodation to residents or guests require a supporting Environmental Impact Statement to take into consideration the existing water quality of the waterbody, surface water run-off, impact and loading of phosphorous from septic systems, stormwater management and retention or enhancement of natural vegetation.
 Such proposals shall require hydrogeological studies and approved sewage treatment systems in consultation with the Conservation Authority or other designated approval authority.
-A lake capacity study or lake management plan may also be required."Large development proposals (greater than 5 lots) on a waterbody require a site evaluation report prepared inconsultation with the Ministry of the Environment to ensure water quality protection.
-The study should take into consideration the existing water quality of the waterbody, surface water run-off, impact and loadings of phosphorous from septic systems, types of soils, stormwater management and nature of vegetation. - 3.1.4.10 Commercial development generally includes uses related to tourism and recreation such as resorts, inns, campgrounds, recreational vehicle parks, cottage rentals, golf courses, short term rentals (Air BnBs) and lodges as well as related service commercial uses including marinas, restaurants, and retail sales and rentals.
-Commercial development generally includes services for the tourism sector such as resorts, inns, camping and cottage rental establishments, and lodges as well as service commercial uses including marinas, fuel and retail sales and rentals related to boating and recreation. - 3.1.4.103.1.4.11 Other rural commercial and industrial uses that are permitted under the Waterfront Communities policies should generally be located on a public road and include an undisturbed 30 metre waterfront setback with no shoreline access area unless such access is integral to such uses.
-New tourist commercial developments will require an amendment to the Zoning By- law.
-Site Plan Control shall apply to new tourist commercial development and redevelopment or expansions of existing tourist commercial developments. - 3.1.4.113.1.4.12 New commercial uses will require an amendment to the Zoning By-law.
+A lake capacity study or lake management plan may also be required.
+Large development proposals (greater than 5 lots) on a waterbody require a site evaluation report prepared inconsultation with the Ministry of the Environment to ensure water quality protection.
+The study should take into consideration the existing water quality of the waterbody, surface water run-off, impact and loadings of phosphorous from septic systems, types of soils, stormwater management and nature of vegetation. - 3.1.4.10 Commercial development generally includes uses related to tourism and recreation such as resorts, inns, campgrounds, recreational vehicle parks, cottage rentals, golf courses, short term rentals (Air B&Bs) and lodges as well as related service commercial uses including marinas, restaurants, and retail sales and rentals.

+Commercial development generally includes services for the tourism sector such as resorts, inns, camping and cottage rental establishments, and lodges as well as service commercial uses including marinas, fuel and retail sales and rentals related to beating and recreation. - 3.1.4.11 Other rural commercial and industrial uses that are permitted under the Waterfront Communities policies should generally be located on a maintained public road and include an undisturbed 30 metre waterfront setback with no shoreline access area unless such access is integral to such uses.
+New tourist commercial developments will require an amendment to the Zoning By-law.
+Site Plan Control shall apply to new tourist commercial development and redevelopment or expansions of existing tourist commercial developments. - 3.1.4.12 New commercial uses will require an amendment to the Zoning By-law.
 New commercial uses and expansions to existing commercial uses shall be designed to minimize impacts on neighbouring residential uses and the waterfront or other natural heritage features.
-Such uses will be subject to site plan control.
-New service commercial uses will require an amendment to the Zoning By-law and shall be
+Such uses shall be subject to site plan control.
+New service commercial uses will require an amendment to the Zoning By law and shall be designed to minimize impacts on the neighbouring residential uses.
+These uses shall be subject to Site Plan Control.

-- designed to minimize impacts on the neighbouring residential uses.
-These uses shall be subject to Site Plan Control. - 3.1.4.12 Expansions to existing service commercial uses shall be subject to Site Plan Control. - 3.1.4.13 Land uses shall be zoned in separate zone classifications in the Township's Zoning By-law. - 3.1.4.14 Archaeological assessments for all new development are may be required.
+- 3.1.4.13 New commercial development or the expansion of existing commercial development shall be subject to site plan control. - 3.1.4.12 Expansions to existing service commercial uses shall be subject to Site Plan Control. - 3.1.4.14 Land uses shall be zoned in separate zone classifications in the Township's Zoning By-law. - 3.1.4.15 Archaeological assessments for all new development are may be required.
 The need for an archaeological assessment shall be determined on the basis of the screening criteria developed by the Ministry of Tourism, Culture and Sports or on criteria developed by a licensed archaeologist based on the known archaeological record of the Township and surrounding area and in accordance with the policies of Section 8.5.3.4 of this Plan.
-For clarification, all lands within 300 metres (984 feet) of any shoreline is subject to a minimum of a Phase I Archeological Review prepared by a licensed archaeologist.
+For clarification, all new development within 300 metres (984 feet) of any significant waterbody is subject to a minimum of a Phase I Archeological Review prepared by a licensed archaeologist.